 Click any image to view slideshow.

-Terra Incognita and Creole World are unique in that these projects are currently traveling exhibitions, as well as books.
-For information regarding the travel venues for these projects, please visit the News Blog.
-To see images from the Terra Incognita portfolio, click here.
+Terra Incognita, Creole World, and Enigmatic Stream are unique in that these projects are exhibitions, as well as books.
+For information regarding the inaugural exhibit and subsequent travel venues for these projects from 2015 to the present, please visit the News Blog.
+To see images from the Terra Incognita exhibit, click here.

 Terra Incognita: Photographs of America’s Third Coast

 Distributed by University Press of Mississippi: www.upress.state.ms.us

 A limited edition of Terra Incognita was published by Chronicle Books in September 2008 and is available through Richard Sexton’s galleries and select booksellers.
 The gallery edition includes a linen covered clamshell case and an original signed quadtone pigment print of the cover image.
 The gallery edition is limited to 200 books. $400 retail.
 This edition is shown in the slideshow below:

 A second edition of Terra Incognita was published in mid-May 2010 with a retail price of $40.00.
 This edition is published by Capitola Art Press, New Orleans, in conjunction with the Ogden Museum of Southern Art, University of New Orleans.
 It is distributed by University Press of Mississippi.
 This edition features a new cover, but is otherwise identical to the original edition published by Chronicle Books, San Francisco, in 2007.